muziejus/javascripting-english-major/7-errors.md

-Typically in an introduction to programming course, about here is where we would start drilling down deeper into how objects work, the idea being that creating our own objects that have built-in methods, etc., would be rather useful.
+Typically in an introduction to programming course, about here is where we would start drilling down deeper into how `Object`s work, the idea being that creating our own `Object`s that have built-in methods, etc., would be rather useful.
 Abstractly, that is certainly the case.
-But since we’re moving ahead to a very specific goal, learning about how to create object prototypes and the like can be saved for later, if at all.
+But since we’re moving ahead to a very specific goal, learning about how to create `Object` prototypes and the like can be saved for later, if at all.

 Instead, we’ll close out this first half of the course by talking about